phan/phan/README.md

 definition of each error type.

 Take a look at the [Tutorial for Analyzing a Large Sloppy Code Base](https://github.com/phan/phan/wiki/Tutorial-for-Analyzing-a-Large-Sloppy-Code-Base) to get a sense of what the process of doing ongoing analysis might look like for you.

+Phan can be used from [various editors and IDEs](https://github.com/phan/phan/wiki/Editor-Support) for its error checking, "go to definition" support, etc. via the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
+Editors and tools can also request analysis of individual files in a project using the simpler [Daemon Mode](https://github.com/phan/phan/wiki/Using-Phan-Daemon-Mode).

 See the [tests](https://github.com/phan/phan/blob/master/tests/files) directory for some examples of the various checks.